|Official Plant Name||Cordyline|

 Cordyline are evergreen perennials and many of them resemble miniature palm trees.
 The leaves tend to be lance-shaped and pointed, radiating outward, and growing in tiers on the central stem.
 They are among the most distinctive and striking of all leaves.
 While many are some shade of deep green, other species’ and cultivars’ foliage has eye-catching hues.
 Young leaves of some species are hot pink, others are bordered and striped with yellow and rose, still others are a chocolatey maroon.

 But Cordyline is not only about its attractive foliage: in summer, most species bear panicles or other sprays of small white or light-coloured flowers.
 Come autumn, the panicles and sprays transform into tassels of small berries, usually red and sometimes purple.

-Because Cordylines are perennials and, once planted in conditions to their liking, require very little care, they are an excellent choice for the casual gardener or the under-pressure housewife who wants to plant once, especially outdoors, and then leave his little beauties to their own devices.
+Because Cordylines are perennials and, once planted in conditions to their liking, require very little care, they are an excellent choice for the casual gardener who wants to plant once, especially outdoors, and then leave the little beauties to their own devices.

 Background, Origins and Varieties

 As apes and hominids were coming into the ascendancy in the Miocene Epoch, the precursors of New Zealand’s Cordyline species were also coming into their own, migrating from northern regions circa 12 million years B.C.
 In (what we know today as) New Zealand and the surrounding islands, these species adapted and diversified according to specific conditions.
 Lush forests of Cordyline australis, Cordyline indivisa, and Cordyline obtecta covered vast swaths of New Zealand before she was settled by immigrants from Europe and land was cleared for agriculture and settlements.